 Despite advancements in the precision of computational models for quantifying emotional intensity, the deployment of robust, low-latency real-time affective computing systems is significantly constrained by several inherent challenges.
 These limitations primarily concern the temporal resolution of acquisition modalities, the inherent challenges in detecting and analyzing low-amplitude affective signals (often characterized by facial kinematics exhibiting diminished peak frequency components), the lack of large-scale, high-fidelity datasets with granular intensity annotations for dedicated model training and evaluation, the non-trivial variance introduced by unconstrained head pose and viewing geometries, the vulnerability of vision-based algorithms to photometric inconsistencies across differing environmental conditions, and the computational overhead associated with robust facial registration and normalization pipelines.
-The research landscape in automated facial emotion recognition is conventionally partitioned into approaches leveraging static visual information (image-based) and those exploiting temporal dynamics (video-based).
+The research landscape in automated facial emotion recognition is conventionally divided into approaches leveraging static visual information (image-based) and those exploiting temporal dynamics (video-based).
 Addressing the aforementioned limitations represents a critical vector for future research and development.
-Specifically, the high-fidelity quantification of low-level emotional intensity presents a salient challenge, particularly due to its direct relevance to the advancement of naturalistic human-machine interaction (HMI), where the capacity for granular affective state assessment could enable more contextually sensitive and adaptive agent behaviours [19].
-Furthermore, the potential integration of such capabilities within critical application domains- such as advanced security paradigms, ubiquitous surveillance infrastructures, robust biometric authentication protocols, and continuous healthcare monitoring systems- remains largely underexplored.
-Contemporary research efforts predominantly focus on the analysis of prototypical emotional expressions exhibiting peak intensity, often overlooking the more ecologically valid yet technically challenging lower-intensity expressions due to their inherent recognition complexity and the limited availability of datasets exhibiting the requisite discriminative features for fine-grained affective analysis [20].
+Specifically, the high-fidelity quantification of low-level emotional intensity presents a salient challenge, particularly due to its direct relevance to the advancement of naturalistic human-machine interaction (HMI), where the capacity for granular affective state assessment could enable more contextually sensitive and adaptive agent behaviors [24].
+Furthermore, the potential integration of such capabilities within critical application domains- such as advanced security paradigms, ubiquitous surveillance infrastructures, robust biometric authentication protocols, and continuous healthcare monitoring systems, remains largely underexplored.
+Contemporary research efforts predominantly focus on the analysis of prototypical emotional expressions exhibiting peak intensity, often overlooking the more ecologically valid yet technically challenging lower-intensity expressions due to their inherent recognition complexity and the limited availability of datasets exhibiting the requisite discriminative features for fine-grained affective analysis [25].
+A review of the literature in computer vision reveals that integrating context is not a straightforward solution but rather an even more complex computational challenge.
+Researchers have developed specialized architectures known as Context-Aware Emotion Recognition Networks (CAER-Net) [26].
+These models typically employ a two-stream architecture, where one stream focuses specifically on analyzing the cropped facial image, while the second stream simultaneously processes the entire scene (the context) which includes elements such as location, actions, and social interactions.
+A key technique used in these models involves masking the face in the contextual stream, forcing the neural network to learn to identify emotionally relevant cues from the environment (e.g., a birthday cake for "happiness," a threatening interaction for "fear") rather than relying solely on facial expressions.
+However, this approach introduces a deeper issue: context bias.
+As demonstrated in a foundational CVPR 2023 paper [27], CAER-Net models often fail to truly understand context; instead, they learn spurious correlations from training datasets.
+For instance, if datasets disproportionately depict happy people at parties, the AI may adopt the superficial rule "party = happy."
+When confronted with an image of a sad person at a party, the model might misclassify the emotion, overriding the facial expression with the contextual bias "happy."
+To address this, researchers are now developing Context De-Confounded Emotion Recognition models that use causal intervention techniques, specifically, backdoor adjustment, to disentangle genuine causality from spurious correlations.
+This underscores that contextual integration, proposed as a solution, remains a cutting-edge and unresolved research area.
+Current models struggle to distinguish between a context that genuinely informs emotion and one that merely confounds inference.